uio-bmi/immuneML/docs/source/tutorials/motif_recovery.rst

 When using the :ref:`KmerFrequency` encoder in combination with :ref:`LogisticRegression`, :ref:`SVM` or :ref:`RandomForestClassifier`, a straightforward way to investigate which k-mer subsequences were learned to be important is by running the :ref:`Coefficients` report.
+To specify this type of analysis, see
+:ref:`How to train and assess a receptor or repertoire-level ML classifier`, where the Coefficients reports can be provided under :ref:`TrainMLModel` instruction, under selection:reports:models or assessment:reports:models.
 This can be applied to repertoire, receptor and sequence classification problems.

 Strongly positive coefficients might indicate (partial) disease or antigen specificity-associated motifs.
-Consider the following example, where the groundtruth implanted disease signal was 'VLEQ', the largest 3-mer encoding coefficients are associated with the subsequences 'VLE' and 'LEQ' which are contained inside 'VLEQ'.
+Consider the following example, where the ground truth implanted disease signal was 'VLEQ', the largest 3-mer encoding coefficients are associated with the subsequences 'VLE' and 'LEQ' which are contained inside 'VLEQ'.
 Furthermore, subsequences that partially overlap with the disease signal, such as 'EQD', 'EQV' and 'YVL' are also associated with relatively large coefficients.